 It is also extremely convenient to go for a walk along the jetty after you feel your stomach bursting at the seams from ingesting all that wonderful food.

 The variety of items available on Rasa Istimewa’s menu is impressive; they have nearly everything ranging from fish, prawn, chicken, vegetables, cuttlefish, soup, rice, noodles, to even hotplates.
-There is definitely no need to worry about not being able to find something to your liking.
+Apparently one of its must try is its Black Pepper Crab that’s priced seasonally!

 6A Admiralty Road West, Woodlands Waterfront Park, Singapore 757445